ilrg/ilrg.github.io/Pages/Data_Handling/Monitoring_Data_Excel.md

 ## Add Data from Database to Excel Sheet
 **- Data is connected to the SQL database through ODBC drivers**
-- First you need to install ODBC on your computer (follow the [instructions](https://learn.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver16) relevant to your device)
+- First you need to install ODBC on your computer (follow the [instructions](https://learn.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver16) relevant to your device).
 - On mac, run the following command in your terminal:
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"